Quick Gains: Unveiling Short-Term FD Rate Options

 Understanding Short-Term FD Rates

 Let's talk about how to figure out best short-term FD rates so you can make an informed decision.
 Generally, small finance banks offer higher FD rates compared to traditional banks.
-Some FD schemes offer interest rates higher than 8% p.a. for a shorter tenure.
+Some FD schemes offer interest rates higher than 7% p.a. for a shorter tenure, especially for senior citizens.
 Compare different FD products, go through the fine print and invest accordingly.

 Making the Most of Short-Term FDs